knipknap/whooshstore/README.md

 Whooshstore
 ===========

-This is a simple Python module for indexing and searching files on your local hard drive.
-It supports incremental indexing, pagination, and provides an API.
+Whooshstore is a simple Python module for indexing and searching files on your local hard drive.
+It supports incremental indexing, pagination, and provides a Python API as well as a command line tool.

 Example CLI usage
 -----------------